How To Stay Sane, Well and Patient As a Family Caregiver

-You may have a parent with Alzheimer's and have become a caregiver or you support a primary caregiver.
+You may have become a caregiver or you support a primary caregiver.
 Maybe you have been in this role for a while and are finding it too much to handle.
 Maybe you are a new to it and just learning about the road ahead.
 Caregiving itself can be a full-time job...or just seem like it.

 In addition to that caregiving, you already have a job and you might also have a family of your own to take care of!
 If you are struggling to hang on to the job, take good care of your loved one, and keep the family humming along, this course may be what you need to keep yourself well and sane, while also increasing your level of patience and your productivity at work.

 This course focuses on YOU; not how to care for your loved one.
 This is all about YOU staying healthy, energetic, and mentally strong so that YOU can do YOUR best with the caregiving challenges that YOU face.
 This course isn't about eating right and sleeping...there are many resources out there for that.
 This course goes much deeper to help you find your inner strength and adjust your perspective, attitude, and empathy so that you can increase your patience.
 Increased patience makes for a better caregiver, which makes for a happier loved one.